Siecje/nginx-auth-proxy/README.md

 python service2.py &
 ```

-When you visit `http://localhost:8081` you will need to login.
+When you visit `http://one.localhost/` you will be redirected to `http://one.localhost/` and need to login.
 As long as you use the username 'admin' you will be able to access the service.

-You will then be able to visit `http://localhost:8082` and login with the same username and password.
+You will then be able to visit `https://two.localhost` and login with the same username and password.

 ## Run in production